Alexander Hamilton has gained new popularity in recent years, in large part due to the 2015 Broadway musical “Hamilton” by Lin-Manuel Miranda.

 Alexander Hamilton’s Political Rivalries

-Law required that the House of Representatives decide on the issue, naming Jefferson as President and Burr as Vice President.
+In election ties like this, the law required the House of Representatives to decide on the issue, naming Jefferson as President and Burr as Vice President.
 Nevertheless, the rivalry between Hamilton and Burr continued and escalated.

 “General Hamilton and Judge Kent have declared in substance that they looked upon Mr. Burr to be a dangerous man, and one who ought not be trusted with the reins of government.”

-Burr called for a public denial, Hamilton verbosely denied that he could not be responsible for the letter’s interpretation — though he did not fault it — and eventually, Burr formally challenged him to a duel, which he accepted.
+Burr demanded a public denial, Hamilton verbosely denied that he could not be responsible for the letter’s interpretation — though he did not fault it — and eventually, Burr formally challenged him to a duel, which he accepted.
 He determined in his own mind beforehand that he would “waste” his shot, not intending to kill Burr.
-He wrote before the duel a:
+He wrote before the duel:

 Statement on Impending Duel with Aaron Burr in which he stated that he was “strongly opposed to the practice of dueling” for both religious and practical reasons.
 “I have resolved, if our interview is conducted in the usual manner, and it pleases God to give me the opportunity, to reserve and throw away my first fire, and I have thoughts even of reserving my second fire.”